pulumi/docs/content/blog/deploying-the-infrastructure-of-oauth-server-for-cms-app/index.md

 });
 ```

 The environment variables are passed to the OAuth server in main.go.
-For example, the callback URL  is the targetDomain with `callback` and the repository provider appended, e.g., `https://<targetDomain>/callback/github/`.
-You can also specify a different repository provider, such as Bitbucket or Gitlab.
+For example, the callback URL  is the `targetDomain` with `callback` and the repository provider appended, e.g., `https://<targetDomain>/callback/github/`.
+You can also specify a different repository provider, such as Bitbucket or GitLab.

 ```go
     github.New(